COKATO TRIVIA ~ COKATO'S STREET NAMES

 - Millard Aveune: This one is not certain.
 It could be after the 14th President of the United States, Millard Fillmore, who took over for Zachary Taylor when he died in office in 1850.
 The other possibility is Dr. Perry H. Millard, who has a building named after him on the University of Minnesota campus.

 - Broadway Avenue: Need we say more?
 (Any guesses as to how many towns and cities have a Broadway Avenue?)

-- Mooers Avenue: Josiah Mooers buils a house on Sucker Creek and settles in Mooers Prairie (later Stockholm Township) in 1856.
+- Mooers Avenue: Josiah Mooers built a house on Sucker Creek and settled in Mooers Prairie (later Stockholm Township) in 1856.
 His family ranks as among the earliest permanent white settlers to the area.
 He was later first postmaster of Cokato.

 - Lee Avenue: Named after Benjamin Lee, who owned much of what would became the east half of Cokato Village.
 Many people in town live on a lot that is in "Lee's Addition."

 This article first appeared in the Winter 1999 edition of In The Midst Of. (c)1999, Cokato Historical Society.